munificent/game-programming-patterns/book/flyweight.markdown

 With instanced rendering, it's not so much that they take up too much memory as it is they take too much *time* to push each separate tree over the bus to the GPU, but the basic idea is the same.

 The pattern solves that by separating out an object's data into two kinds: The first kind of data is the stuff that's not specific to a single *instance* of that object and can be shared across all of them.
-The Gang of Four calls this the *extrinsic* state, but I like to think of it as the "context-free" stuff.
+The Gang of Four calls this the *intrinsic* state, but I like to think of it as the "context-free" stuff.
 In the example here, this is the geometry and textures for the tree.

-The rest of the data is the *intrinsic* state, the stuff that is unique to that instance.
+The rest of the data is the *extrinsic* state, the stuff that is unique to that instance.
 In this case, that is each tree's position, scale, and color.
-Just like in the chunk of sample code up there, this pattern saves memory by sharing one copy of the extrinsic state across every place where an object appears.
+Just like in the chunk of sample code up there, this pattern saves memory by sharing one copy of the intrinsic state across every place where an object appears.

 From what we've seen so far, this just seems like basic resource sharing, and hardly worth being called a pattern.
 That's partially because in this example here, we could come up with a clear separate *identity* for the shared state: the `TreeModel`.